Waichi Tsutaka: 1946–1960: Postwar career and interdisciplinary engagement

-Tsutaka’s breakthrough as painter occurred in the early 1950s when art critic Atsuo Imaizumi praised his paintings Boshi-zō (Mother and Child) at the 6th Kōdō Exhibition in 1951 and Maisō (Burial) at the 7th Kōdō Exhibition in 1952.
+Tsutaka's breakthrough as painter occurred in the early 1950s when art critic Atsuo Imaizumi praised his paintings Boshi-zō (Mother and Child) at the 6th Kōdō Exhibition in 1951 and Maisō (Burial) at the 7th Kōdō Exhibition in 1952.
 Tsutaka was subsequently recognized as one of the leading Japanese artists, and his works were presented in major exhibitions and survey shows of contemporary Japanese art, such as Gendai Nihon bijutsuten (The Contemporary Art Exhibition of Japan) from 1954 to 1969, Nihon kokusai bijutsu-ten (International Art Exhibition Japan) from 1955 to 1965, Nichibei bijutsu-ten (Abstract Art Exhibition: Japan and USA) in 1955, and Sekai – konnichi no bijutsu (Exhibition international d’art actuel) in 1956.

-Tsutaka’s paintings were included in exhibitions of contemporary Japanese art abroad, such as Six Contemporary Japanese Artists (1956) at the Smithsonian Institution and other venues in the US, The Japan Contemporary Art Circuit Exhibition in Europe (1958) shown in cities in Italy, France, Germany, Yugoslavia, Egypt, and Iran, Egypt, Yugoslavia, Iran, and Contemporary Japanese Art (1958) touring Australia and New Zealand.
+Tsutaka's paintings were included in exhibitions of contemporary Japanese art abroad, such as Six Contemporary Japanese Artists (1956) at the Smithsonian Institution and other venues in the US, The Japan Contemporary Art Circuit Exhibition in Europe (1958) shown in cities in Italy, France, Germany, Yugoslavia, Egypt, and Iran, Egypt, Yugoslavia, Iran, and Contemporary Japanese Art (1958) touring Australia and New Zealand.
 In 1957 Tsutaka was selected as one of the Japanese participants in the 4th São Paulo Art Biennial.
 During the Biennial in 1959 Tsutaka held solo exhibitions in Brazil, Argentina, and Peru.
-Tsutaka’s painting The Infinite (1960) was shortlisted by the Japanese jury for the 3rd Guggenheim International Award in 1960.
+Tsutaka's painting The Infinite (1960) was shortlisted by the Japanese jury for the 3rd Guggenheim International Award in 1960.

 1960–1990: Expansion of artistic mediums, art and everyday life

-Tsutaka’s participation in national and international exhibitions continued from the 1960s to the 1980s: for example, Japanische Malerei der Gegenwart in Berlin, Frankfurt and Essen in 1961, and the Nihon no chūshō kaiga ten (Japanese Abstract Painting Exhibition) at the National Museum of Modern Art Tokyo in 1963.
+Tsutaka's participation in national and international exhibitions continued from the 1960s to the 1980s: for example, Japanische Malerei der Gegenwart in Berlin, Frankfurt and Essen in 1961, and the Nihon no chūshō kaiga ten (Japanese Abstract Painting Exhibition) at the National Museum of Modern Art Tokyo in 1963.
 In 1962 Tsutaka travelled to Italy and showed his work in solo shows in Venice and Trieste, extending his stay in Europe until early 1963.
 His paintings Black and White (1961), Cosmos (1963), Accept the Inevitable (1964), and Untitled (1964) were included in the exhibition The New Japanese Painting and Sculpture at the Museum of Modern Art in New York in 1965.
-At the invitation of the University of São Paolo, Tsutaka travelled to Brazil in 1970, and again for solo shows in Rio de Janeiro and São Paolo in 1971.
+At the invitation of the University of São Paulo, Tsutaka travelled to Brazil in 1970, and again for solo shows in Rio de Janeiro and São Paulo in 1971.
 In 1972 his work was presented at the 7th Japan Art Festival in Mexico.
 In 1979 Tsutaka travelled to New York to participate in an exhibition with Kenzō Okada and Tōkō Shinoda, which was shown in several cities in the US.
 Despite his international exhibitions and travels, Tsutaka remained strongly attached to his hometown Nishinomiya and the surrounding Kansai region until his death.
 He participated in an increasing number of prefectural and communal exhibitions such as the Hyogo Prefecture Art Exhibition and Nishinomiya City Art Exhibition, as well as in a great number of solo and group shows at art spaces and galleries particularly in Kobe, Osaka, and Kyoto.